-There are more than 250 known species of bumblebee, present primarily from the Northern Hemisphere.
+There are more than 250 known species of bumblebee, all beneficial to out environment and have no need for wildlife removal present primarily from the Northern Hemisphere.
 They’re mostly known to be yellow and black; however a few species have lifestyles of orange, crimson and even black or pink.

 The feminine hind leg is altered to form a pollen basket.
 This makes them distinguishable from other big, fuzzy snakes, which include an entirely hairy hind leg.
 This allows her to utilize the fat in her cells to get nourishment during her hibernation.